akoelling/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 ![select the audiences to activate](../../assets/catalog/advertising/magnite/destination-realtime-active-audience-select-audience.png)

+### Map attributes and identities {#map}

-#### Step 3: The next step is mapping source identifiers to the Magnite device_id identifier.
+The next step is mapping source identifiers to the Magnite device_id identifier.

 ![map desired data fields to the device_id field](../../assets/catalog/advertising/magnite/destination-realtime-active-audience-field-mapping.png)